FANCYPlugins/SQLiteClient/index.md

 ## SQLiteClient Plugin

-This is a plugin to manage simple SQLite database.
+This is a cool plugin to manage simple SQLite database.

 ## Database path macroses